DAILY DISCIPLINE #95

 Jeremiah 4: 5-8

-Day 14- Yet, even in stern warnings of judgement the desire of God to save His people comes through!
+Day 14- Even with stern warnings of judgment, the desire of God to save His people comes through!

 Jeremiah 4: 1-4, 14

 Day 15- God deeply laments harsh discipline and this lament is expressed through Jeremiah as he seems to see the whole picture unfold of the days ahead.